Sustainable Development Goal 7: Links with other SDGs

 The SDGs are all interlinked.
 Energy (or SDG 7) is key to most global issues: this includes poverty eradication (SDG 1), gender equality (SDG 5), climate action (SDG 13), food security (SDG 2), health (SDG 3), education (SDG 4), sustainable cities (SDG 11), jobs (SDG 8) and transport (SDG 9).

 SDG 7 and SDG 13 (climate action) are closely related.

 Access to energy is directly related to human development.
 This is particularly true for women, who spend more of their time collecting fuel and water, and preparing meals.
 Access to energy would allow them to spend more time on education and work.
+Women need to be given equal pay, equal treatment and equal status.

 According to UN Women, energy interventions that take into perspective women's needs have a significant impact on addressing gender equality and community energy poverty while also ensuring the equal participation of women in energy intervention that in turn benefits the society at large.